 - Whole-grain crackers

-Many kids don't get enough potassium, which they need for their nervous system, muscle function, and water balance.
+Many kids don't get enough of this nutrient, which they need for healthy nerves, muscles, and water balance.

 Good sources of potassium include:

-- Leafy green vegetables (such as beet greens, Swiss chard, broccoli)
+- Leafy green vegetables (such as beet greens, Swiss chard, and broccoli)

 - Orange juice